Castel del Monte history & evolution of Frederick II's iconic 13th century castle

 Immortalized in literature and film, Castel del Monte gained cultural prominence, featuring in Umberto Eco's "The Name of the Rose" and the movie "Tale of Tales."
 It earned recognition as a UNESCO World Heritage Site for its architectural uniqueness in 1996.
 The castle continues to invite visitors and historians with its curious past and cultural significance.

-Book Castel del Monte tickets
+Plan your visit to Castel del Monte

 Frequently asked questions about the Castel del Monte's history